CCC-GH/python-challenge/README.md

 """
 03-Python-HW
 python-challenge/PyBank

-s script will scan rows for a: count of months, total profit/loss, average, greatest increase/decrease profit/loss from profit/loss from previous month.
+This script will scan rows for a: count of months, total profit/loss, average, greatest increase/decrease profit/loss from profit/loss from previous month.
 """
 # Initialize Counts
 netTotal = 0